Liberal Democrats Party Pledge Tracker

 Create a real network of marine protected areas

-These points have been raised by Labour MPs in parliament but not committed to by government ministers
+These points have been raised by Labour MPs in parliament and 38% of UK waters are already Marine Protected Areas.
+However no additional plans have been committed to by government ministers

 Introduce a new Blue Carbon and Soils Carbon Standards that are properly enforced and accredited